Colorado Springs (CO) Alumni Chapter

 The Ten Founders

-The Founders established a legacy rooted in Achievement, Brotherhood, scholarship, service, and honorable leadership.
+The Founders established a legacy rooted in Achievement, brotherhood, scholarship, service, and honorable leadership.

 Elder Watson Diggs